Raunheim: Economy and infrastructure

 The town's advantageous location on the Main and near the airport and Autobahn led to quick growth after the Second World War (1945 population: 3,600) and to its becoming an important industrial location.
 Several thousand jobs are set to arise soon on the former Caltex refinery's old lands.
 The aerospace division of the multinational corporation Honeywell is based in Raunheim.

 Transport

 The interchange on Autobahn A 3 is about 2 km away.
 Frankfurt International Airport lies 8 km away.
 Raunheim also has S-Bahn connections to Frankfurt, Mainz and Wiesbaden.

-Being near the airport is not an advantage in every way, since Raunheim lies on the airport approach.
-With certain wind conditions (officially: operational direction 07), the approaching aircraft fly about 300 m over the town, reaching a noise level of 70 dB, peaking at 90 dB, making Raunheim the airport area community most strongly affected by aircraft noise.
+With the city being on the airport approach, with certain wind conditions (officially: operational direction 07), the approaching aircraft fly about 300 m over the town, reaching a noise level of 70 dB, peaking at 90 dB, making Raunheim the airport area community most strongly affected by aircraft noise.
 This has led the town to develop a noise reduction plan.
 A citizen initiative is fighting against airport expansion.

 Sport and leisure

-Raunheim also has a popular bathing lake right at the edge of the forest.
+Raunheim is home to a bathing lake, located right at the edge of the forest.